argonautproject/subscriptions/connectathon-scenarios-201909/README.md

 Each scenario will include the above three tiers of components.
 For each scenario, reference implementations for the Server and Client will be provided, as well as an implementation of the Trigger Server.
+It is intented that an interested party can replace any portion of the running scenario with their own implementation.

 - Server Proxy